Laura6826/pands-weekly-tasks/README.md

 ## **Week 03** - accounts.py

-**Asignment Instructions:**\
+**Assignment Instructions:**\
-Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+Write a python program called accounts.py that reads in a 10-character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

 Extra:
 Modify the program to deal with account numbers of any length (comment your assumptions)

 **My notes:**

-- The **strip()** comand was used, to remove any uncessary white space.
+- The **strip()** command was used, to remove any unnecessary white space.
-- The input was then'subdivided into two parts, the *hidden_account_part* and the *visisble_account_part*.
+- The input was then subdivided into two parts, the *hidden_account_part* and the *visible_account_part*.
   - The length of the *hidden account part* will be determined by the using the **len()** code, minus 4, replaced the digits with x's.
   - The -4, will represent the *visible_account part*.
 - Splicing code is used to highlight the numbers that we want to be replaced by x's.
 - Negative splicing was used to replace the last 4 digits with x's, as technically, we cannot anticipate the number of digits the user might enter.
 - We used **isdigit()** command to ensure that the input was valid, and only contained integers.\ Reference: <https://www.w3schools.com/python/ref_string_isdigit.asp>
-- An **if** and **else** conditional statement was used to determine which reponse to print in the output.
+- An **if** and **else** conditional statement was used to determine which response to print in the output.
   - If the input is correct, print the account number, with all but the last 4 digits replaced by x's.
-  - If the input is incorrect, ie contains letters or symbols, print, *'Invalid account number entered.
+  - If the input is incorrect, *ie* contains letters or symbols, print, *'Invalid account number entered.
 Please enter a valid account number.'*

 **When run:**